 Jump to:

 - Chestnut Mushrooms: these are also known as cremini mushrooms.
-I love the taste of chestnut mushrooms, but you could use portabella, white or field mushrooms.
+I love the taste of chestnut mushrooms, but you could use portobello mushrooms, white button mushrooms or field mushrooms, or any type of mushrooms you can find at your local market.

 - Puy Lentils: Puy lentils have a lovely peppery, meaty taste that makes this pate really special.
 If you can't find puy lentils, substitute for green or beluga lentils.
 Don't use red lentils, it won't be the same.

-- Dried porcini mushrooms: dried mushrooms that are soaked then added to the mixture, add a depth of mushroomy flavour that is just perfect.
+- Dried porcini mushrooms: or a mixture of wild mushrooms: dried mushrooms that are soaked then added to the mixture, add a depth of savory mushroom flavour that is just perfect.

-- Thyme and Rosemary: Both these herbs pair particularly well with mushrooms and lentils, and add their fragrance to the whole, rounding it out.
+- Fresh Thyme and Fresh Rosemary: Both these herbs pair particularly well with mushrooms and lentils, and add their fragrance to the whole, rounding it out.
 Fresh is best but dried also will work.

-- Optional Vegan Butter: to melt, then cool on top, for a classic effect.
+- Optional Vegan Butter or Vegan Spread: to melt, then cool on top, for a traditional pate look.
 You can use a little of the butter when spreading onto your crackers or bread, to make the pate taste extra luxurious.

 For the full recipe and how-to instructions for the Vegan Mushroom & Lentil Pâté, please head to the recipe card below.
 These visual prompts are here to help you with the steps and how the recipe should look as you go along.